emincanozcan/foobar.live/README.md

 Unfortunately; popular live streaming platforms does not focus on developers.
 It's hard for the developer and the audience to find each other and come together on these platforms. (especially If the streamer is not very popular in community.)

 E.g; I like Laravel but Youtube doesn't give me good enough recommendations.
-Thankfully, I found (LaraStreamers)[https://larastreamers.com/], which is a platform that shares Laravel streamers.
+Thankfully, I found [LaraStreamers](https://larastreamers.com/), which is a platform that shares Laravel streamers.
 I got to know many Laravel streamers from there.

 On the other hand; even though Larastreamers and similar projects really help, I don't believe this is the best approach to solving this problem.
 These platforms are sharing with you what you are already interested in.
 They're not good at creating new interests.

 This is how the idea of FooBar.Live was born.
 It emerged as an attempt to solve the mentioned problems.
-Also, it started to be created in a Hackathon, (ÜçBüyücü Turnuvası)[https://ucbuyucuturnuvasi.com/], this means a lot for this kind of project :).
+Also, it started to be created in a Hackathon, [ÜçBüyücü Turnuvası](https://ucbuyucuturnuvasi.com/), this means a lot for this kind of project :).

 ## Key Features